 Some men develop a preference in early childhood for the feeling of ease which comes with non-effort.
 Whereas others, a small minority of them, develop a preference in early childhood for the heightened awareness of reality which comes from major mental activity.

-Most men come to prefer to take it easy in the realm of cognition almost all of the time - whereas a few men develop a preference for the awareness of reality which results from the effort of thinking.
+Most men come to prefer to take it easy in the realm of cognition almost all of the time - whereas a few men develop a preference for the awareness of reality which results from the effort of thinking almost all of their waking time.

 Hard thinking about abstract subjects becomes second-nature to the small minority of children who choose to engage in hard thinking.
 They learn, and they automatize, effective thinking skills.
 They begin to acquire a foundation of knowledge, at an early age, upon which they can build still more knowledge.
 They develop an interest in one or more abstract subject matters (such as philosophy or fiction writing or physics or whatever) - which motivates them to continue to learn more about those subject matters.
 In short, they develop the fitness of their minds through habitual (and volitional) repeated mental exercise - in a way similar to the way athletes develop their physical fitness through repeated physical exercise.